-The performances took on the format of a live puppet show using interactive theatre techniques.
+The performances, took on the format of live puppet show using interactive theatre techniques.

-Performances were presented in Afrikaans; English and Xhosa,
+Performances were available in Afrikaans; English Xhosa depending upon the preferred language of the school.

-depending upon the primary language of the school.
-A total of 70 schools were visited, reaching a total of 18 684 learners.
+A total of 70 schools were visited and reached a total 18 684 learners.

-The performance content included education on: personal hygiene (including oral hygiene and handwashing), sanitation (the impact of unhygienic conditions/behaviour on human health e.g., the spreading of germ), illnesses caused by bad sanitation and hygiene, water conservation, littering, and recycling.
+The performance content included education on: personal hygiene (including oral hygiene and handwashing), sanitation (the impact of unhygienic conditions/behaviour on human health e.g., the spreading of germ), illnesses caused by bad sanitation hygiene, water conservation, littering, and recycling.
 These performances were well received by both learners and educators alike.